 Our World in Data is a project of the Global Change Data Lab, a non-profit organization based in the United Kingdom (Registered Charity Number 1186433).

 Wendy Carlin is one of the directors at Global Change Data Lab, and she is a founding member of our Board of Trustees.
-She is Professor of Economics at University College London and Research Fellow of the Centre for Economic Policy Research.
+She is Professor of Economics at University College London, Research Fellow of the Centre for Economic Policy Research, and an external professor at the Santa Fe Institute.
 She is also leading the CORE Project, an international educational project to reform the undergraduate economics curriculum.
 The CORE Project produces open-access e-books used in universities around the world.
 She is also a member of the Expert Advisory Panel of the UK’s Office for Budget Responsibility.

 David Hendry is one of the directors at Global Change Data Lab, and he is a founding member of our Board of Trustees.
 He is also co-director of Climate Econometrics at Nuffield College.
 He was previously Professor of Economics at Oxford University where he was Chairman of the Economics Department from 2001—2007.
 He was knighted in 2009, and he is an Honorary Vice-President and past President of the Royal Economic Society.